 Absolutely!
 The skills, experience and qualifications you’ll bring to any future role as an expert with teach abroad experience are sure to be high on every employer’s wish list, namely:

 These are just some of the most in-demand skills and qualifications that you, as a job candidate, will be able demonstrate to future employers, regardless of the field you're in.
 Why’s that?
 Remember, the job market is more competitive and globalized than ever before.
 Employers are looking for job candidates who can successfully navigate cultural and linguistic borders.
 So, if you’re looking for ways to gain an advantage over other candidates, being bilingual is one of the hottest skills you can offer potential employers.
 What’s more, English is the global language of business.
 As a result, proof of English language proficiency could give you that competitive edge in future job applications.
 What better way to demonstrate your top-notch English language capabilities than by pointing to your past experience working as an English teacher?

-Why we recommend TEFL certification for non-native speakers
+Why we recommend TEFL certification for all English level speakers

 Need more advice on whether TEFL is right for you?
 Check out our earlier post to help you figure out whether you should get TEFL certified.
 When you’re done, don’t forget to check out our step-by-step guide to choosing the right TEFL course for you.
-If you’re still not quite sold on the benefits of taking a TEFL course as a non-native speaker, remember that by getting TEFL certified and qualifying to teach abroad, you’ll be able to:
+If you’re still not quite sold on the benefits of taking a TEFL course, remember that by getting TEFL certified and qualifying to teach abroad, you’ll be able to: